meg-gutshall/flatiron-curriculum-notes/html-and-css-introduction/introduction-to-the-web-and-HTML/a-peek-behind-the-link.md

-# A Peek Behind the "Link", the Web's Superpower
+# Lesson: A Peek Behind the "Link", the Web's Superpower

+## Notes

 - In addition to being freely accessible and distributable for virtually no cost, texts created on the web can refer to one another, a process that's so common we might miss how special it is.
 On the Web, HTML documents can organically relate (link) to one another, allowing pieces of information to reference one another without the constraint of a hierarchical structure.
 - The idea for hyperlinks was discovered by the inventor of the World Wide Web, Tim Berners-Lee.